-In order to provide the best naturopathic, integrative care, Bios Comprehensive Medicine is not contracted with any health insurance companies.
-The goal of the naturopathic approach is to be able to spend enough time with patients to get to know your individual case and investigate the root causes of your health issues.
-This does not happen in a 10-minute appointment, which is how insurance companies operate!
+In order to provide the best Naturopathic, integrative care, Bios Comprehensive Medicine is not in-network with any health insurance companies.
+The goal of the Naturopathic approach is to be able to spend enough time with patients to get to know your individual case and investigate the root causes of your health issues.
+This does not happen in a 10-minute appointment.

-Bios is a cash-based practice.
+Bios is a fee-for-service practice.
 This means that payment is due in full at the time of the visit.
-In an effort to help patients receive health insurance reimbursement, we can provide a super bill upon request which you may submit to your insurance company after your visit.
+To help patients receive possible health insurance reimbursement, we can provide a super bill upon request which you may submit to your insurance company after your visit.
 This is what many patients do and depending on their plan, some receive reimbursement.
-We encourage you to check with your health insurance company for coverage regarding Naturopathic Medical Doctor visits.
+We encourage you to check with your health insurance company for information regarding Naturopathic Doctor coverage prior to your first visit.

-State or government plans do not cover Naturopathic Medical Doctors as prescribing physicians and will not cover any labs or imaging ordered by Naturopathic Medical Doctors.
+State or government plans do not cover Naturopathic Doctors as prescribing doctors and will not cover any labs or imaging ordered by Naturopathic Doctors.
 This includes but is not limited to Medicare, Medicaid and AHCCCS (Arizona Health Care Cost Containment System).

 If you do not have health insurance or are currently using Medicare, Medicaid or AHCCCS, Dr. Graham can discuss affordable cash pay options for any required blood work or other laboratory testing that is recommended for your care.